Our Club, Officers, Meetings, Activites, and our Namesake

 Club involvement includes an amateur radio FM repeater in the 2 Meter Band, monthly meetings, radio nets, and operating events through the year.
 To become a member, simply attend a club meeting and fill-out a membership application (button found here.)

-Please consider donating to the David Sarnoff Radio Club Antenna Fund.
+Please consider donating to the David Sarnoff Radio Club Operating Fund.
 Our club has no dues, but the cost of repeater equipment and insurance is covered by your donations.
-Your generosity helps keep us on the air, including helping to pay for our new antenna and feed line as well as creating a reserve for any further expenses.
+Your generosity helps keep us on the air, covering club expenses as well as creating a reserve for any future expenses.

 Until we are meeting in person again we will only take donations via PayPal, which accepts debit or credit cards.
 Good news!
 PayPal allows for monthly donation scheduling!